JamesMGreene/node-dos2unix/README.md

 for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+ - 1.0.1: Published to NPM on 2013-05-01.
+    - Converted 1 stray `console.error` call to an event emission as intended.
  - 1.0.0: Published to NPM on 2013-05-01.
     - Completely remade: redid the whole API to be an EventEmitter, gutted the implementation, etc.
  - 0.3.0: Published to NPM on 2013-04-03.